thoughtram/blog/_posts/2015-08-20-host-and-visibility-in-angular-2-dependency-injection.md

 ## Understanding host relationships

-Host and visibility are both features in Angular 2's dependency injection system, that are very specific to Angular and throughout this article we'll learn why.
-For now just keep in mind that we probably don't need any of these features when using Angular 2's DI not in the context of Angular itself.
+Host and visibility are both features in Angular's dependency injection system, that are very specific to Angular and throughout this article we'll learn why.
+For now just keep in mind that we probably don't need any of these features when using Angular's DI not in the context of Angular itself.
 However, once we understood the context and why this feature exist, we'll also take a look at how this is implemented under the hood, so we all know what's going on.

 Let's start off by imagining the following scenario.
-We have three nested components that all do their own thing (because that's what components do in Angular 2):
+We have three nested components that all do their own thing (because that's what components do in Angular):

 {% highlight html %}
 {% raw %}